 Note that the only required field is the

-sigfoxId, all other fields are optional.
-Here, "temp" is an example of custom property that we wish to push to the EVRYTHNG Platform (temp corresponding to the Custom Payload Config).
-Here’s how this will look on the EVRYTHNG Thng corresponding to the device:
+sigfoxId.
+All other fields are optional.
+Here, "temp" is an example of a custom property that we want to push to the EVRYTHNG Platform (where temp corresponds to the Custom Payload Config).
+Here’s how this looks on the EVRYTHNG Thng corresponding to the device:

 - Create a custom callback of the type “SERVICE” and select as subtype “GEOLOC”.

 - Set Use HTTP Method to POST, enable Use HTTP Method and set the Content-Type to

 application/json.
 Leave the body empty.